 7. Select an offer

-After selecting the best offer, reach out to the junk car buyer and confirm the sale.
+After selecting the best offer, contact the junk car buyer and confirm the sale.
 Transportation details should also be confirmed – make sure they are willing to pick up your junk car and that you will not be charged for it.
-Agree on a form of payment – either cash or digital transfer – and date of payment.
+Agree on a form of payment – either cash or digital transfer – and payment date.
 The best option for either party is usually accepting payment on the day of vehicle pick-up.

 8. Schedule a time to drop off the vehicle or have it removed

 The buyer and seller should agree on a date and time for the vehicle to be delivered or removed.
 Check again with the buyer for their preferred form of payment.
 Make sure your junk vehicle is in an accessible location so your buyer doesn’t have to struggle with removal.

 9. Complete the sale of your junk car

 On the removal day, allow the buyer to inspect your junk vehicle quickly.
 This will ensure they are satisfied with the goods and paying for their intended vehicle.
 Remove all license plates and personal items from the vehicle before removal.
 Payments made through a digital transfer should be checked to ensure they are fully processed.
 Check your bank statements to confirm a successful transaction.

 What to do if a junk car is not in your name?

 You must get a vehicle title transferred to your name if it has not been already.
 Vehicle transfers are a relatively straightforward process.
 When receiving the vehicle, the previous owner will hand over the original title, signed by them on the back in the seller’s section.
 As the new owner, you must take this signed title to the DMV and fill out a Registration and Title Application.
 Once this application is submitted and approved, you will become the legal owner of the junk vehicle and be able to sell it as you please.